Our Vishing (voice-phishing) feature allows you to test if your users are prone to entering sensitive information when prompted on the phone.

 Creating a Vishing Campaign

-- The Start Time will be the start of your vishing campaign.
+- Use the Start Date field to define the date, time, and time zone you would like to use for this campaign.
 After the campaign starts, calls will be placed to users randomly, spaced about 20 seconds apart.

-- If you’re unsure which field is populated, we recommend that you also check the “Try Mobile/Landline if Landline/Mobile number is not present” checkbox.
-This setting is a fallback option, in case one of the fields you are using is not populated with a phone number.
+- If you’re unsure which field is populated in your users' profile, we recommend that you also check the Use Alternate Phone If Available checkbox.
+This setting will allow the system to call an alternate phone number in case the number you selected for the campaign is not populated with a phone number.

-- Start your campaign!
-After the campaigns starts, your users will be dialed randomly and each call will be placed about 20 seconds apart.
+- Click Create Campaign.
+After the campaign starts, your users will be dialed randomly and each call will be placed about 20 seconds apart.
 Each user will receive one call per vishing campaign.